2023 TOURNAMENT RULES

-- A copy of the rules and regulations shall be kept aboard each boat and made available to each participant.
+A copy of the rules and regulations shall be kept aboard each boat and made available to each participant.
 Each participant shall read and thoroughly familiarize him or herself with the rules and regulations.
-Any participant who violates any rules and regulation of The Central Florida Shootout, whether intentional or not, could possibly disqualify him or herself and all other participants aboard his / her boat.
+Any participant who violates any rules and regulations of The Central Florida Shootout, whether intentional or not, could possibly disqualify him or herself and all other participants aboard his / her boat.
 A disqualification shall prevent a participant from collecting prizes for fish registered.

 - All participants are subject to a polygraph test.
 Failure to submit to or pass a polygraph test will subject the participant to disqualification.

 - Every participant must be registered prior to fishing.
 A participant is deemed to be anyone competing for cash prizes and shall include everyone aboard a boat, fishing from a pier, the surf, and/or a dock.
 The captain or owner of each participating boat shall see to it that every person aboard his boat has a $50 Angler’s Ticket.